 Authenticity.
 We hear that word across all digital platforms and it’s certainly a buzzword.
 But what we don’t hear is how exactly you create an authentic relationship or connection with your audience.
 In today’s highly saturated market, innovating and sustaining authentic relationships with your customer is difficult but not impossible.

 If you’re willing to take the time to develop that relationship, it can keep your audience coming back for more.
 Why?
-An additional advantage the stems from building an authentic relationship with your audience is the trust factor that you gain.
-Given how trust is not an easy goal to achieve, fostering that connection will have you reaping long term benefits.
+An additional advantage that stems from building an authentic relationship with your audience is the trust factor that you gain.
+Given how trust is not an easy goal to achieve, fostering that connection will have you reaping long-term benefits.
 We have weighed in on how to create an authentic connection:

 Be active – wherever your customer is at

 Promoting a long-lasting relationship with your customer starts with being where they are.
 You are not trying to be everywhere at once – only where your consumers hang out.
 That can be on various social and digital platforms.
 Once you’ve made yourself present, make sure to respond to them.
 Whether that’s on Facebook Messenger or LinkedIn, replying and engaging with your audience is important.

 You can’t be everything to everyone – but you can certainly be good at something for some.
 Therefore, make sure that your brand holds human characteristics that your target demographic can relate to.
 This promotes a sense of authenticity because you’re not coming across as a gimmicky brand.

 If you stand by values, missions, and views, those who abide by the same can connect with you in an organic way.
 Although this may narrow your demographics, you’re enhancing the conversion rate, your engagement as a brand, and the trust that you build with those who are willing to make use of the products and services you offer.

 Know when you’ve made a mistake – and own up to it